 The dialogue throughout the series feels strikingly natural;

-at no point does it sound as though characters are
+at no point does it sound as though characters are delivering lines.
+This is

 Overall, Gentleman Jack is a richly layered and